oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 type: awareness
 ---

 OAuth 2.0 and OpenID Connect are the authentication and authorization _de facto_ standards for online web applications.
-In this post you will learn how to enable the extension Proof Key for Code Exchange in a Spring Boot confidential client, adhering to the latest [Security Best Current Practice (BCP)](https://oauth.net/2/oauth-best-practice/)
+In this post you will learn how to enable the extension Proof Key for Code Exchange in a Spring Boot confidential client, adhering to the latest [Security Best Current Practice (BCP)](https://oauth.net/2/oauth-best-practice/).

 > **This tutorial was created with the following tools and services**:
 > - [Java OpenJDK 17](https://jdk.java.net/java-se-ri/17)
 > - [Auth0 account](https://auth0.com/signup)
 > - [Auth0 CLI 1.4.0](https://github.com/auth0/auth0-cli#installation)

+If you'd rather skip the step-by-step and prefer running a sample application, follow the [README](https://github.com/indiepopart/spring-web-pkce) instructions in the Github repository.

 {% include toc.md %}